hendhamdi/devops-guide-for-students/monitoring/monitoring-basics.md

 ### 1️⃣ Fast Incident Detection
 - Know immediately if: CPU is overloaded, memory is full, a container restarts, or a service fails.
-- Without monitoring ❌ → delayed detection
+- Without monitoring ❌ → delayed detection.
-- With monitoring ✅ → immediate response
+- With monitoring ✅ → immediate response.

 ### 2️⃣ Performance Tracking
 - Answers questions like: